-Explore our archive of productions dating back to 1923.
+Explore the Settlement Players’ archive of productions dating back to 1923.

-A further supplement was produced ten years later, see here here.
+A further supplement was produced in 1982, see here.

 “Something original is needed to wake Letchworth up”, were the rallying words of the very first producer of a play performed by the Settlement Players.